pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/01_Versioning.md

 This setting is not saved, and only affects changes on elements which are modified within this process!

-## Working with php API
+## Working with PHP API
-When working with php API - especially when saving elements - you need to set the `userModification` so that a proper user is shown in version history.
+When working with PHP API - especially when saving elements - you need to set the `userModification` so that a proper user is shown in version history.

 When you set `userModification` to `0` Pimcore shows `system` as user in the version history.